kinsiv/Forecast_on_Stock_Returns/README.md

 ## Actionable & Business Insights:
 *Figures are in the millionths.
 1,000 = 100,000.
 Data is forecasted in 2016 with records from 2013 - 2015.*
-1. Google's trading volume is extrapolated to have swings of ~1,500 for 2016.
-500 in gains, 1500 in losses.
-Beyond the -1,000 are outliers that have a low probability of occurring.
+1. Google's trading volume is extrapolated to have a swing range of ~1,500 for 2016.
+500 in gains, 1000 in losses.

 ![image](https://github.com/kinsiv/RiskAssessment_Forecast_Stocks/assets/89998643/06aaefbc-d1dd-496f-a59d-cb338ff3ac3c)